microsoft/hands-on-lab-github-copilot/docs/workshop.md

 #### Creating Markdown/HTML Documents

 When creating documents for your project, you'll likely write them in Markdown.
 GitHub Copilot can also assist in creating Markdown documents.
-Open a Markdown file, click on the GitHub Copilot Status Menu icon, and select `Enable Completion for markdown`.
+Open a Markdown file, click on the GitHub Copilot Menu icon, `Configure Code Completion` then select `Edit Settings`.

+You can then set completion for Markdown to true as shown bellow.

 ![Enable Completion for Markdown](assets/github-copilot-enable-completion-for-markdown.png)